Overview

 └── page.html

-Home Page Template
+Home Page Layout

 Out of the box, Greenwood provides some default content, so even if we use our npm build script, npm build right now, we will get a working site in the public directory. (go ahead and try it out!)